kaleabteweld/EventScouts/readme.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your **.env file on /api/.env**
+To run this project, you will need to add the following environment variables to your **.env file on /api/.env.[development | production]**

+### .env.development
+need to add .env.development to run Locally

+### .env.production
+need to add .env.production for production

 `INFURA_URL`  This variable specifies the URL of the Infura node used for interacting with the Ethereum blockchain.
 In this case, it's set to a local Ganache instance running on http://127.0.0.1:7545.